devdoodler/JobSearchAssistant/README.md

 ### 0.1.0 Pre-alpha

 It is possible to add new applications and submit them.
+On front you can see all applications.

 ## How to run in docker at dev env